Manuscripts, Archives, and Special Collections, Washington State University Libraries

 - Title

-- Lawrence Meinert Photographs of Flooding
+- Lawrence D. Meinert Photographs of the Flooding of Pullman, Washington

 - ID